Manny Pacquiao: Overview

 Manny Pacquiao has an amateur record of 60–4 and a record of 62–8–3 as a professional, with 39 wins by knockout.
 Boxing historian Bert Sugar ranked Pacquiao as the greatest southpaw fighter of all time.
 In 2021, he ranked number 1 in DAZN's list of the top 10 boxers of the last 30 years.

 Pacquiao made history by being the first boxer ever to win world titles in eight weight divisions, having won twelve major world titles.
+He won the lineal championship in four different weight classes.
 Pacquiao is also the first boxer in history to win major world titles in four of the original eight weight classes of boxing, also known as the "glamour divisions" (flyweight, featherweight, lightweight and welterweight), and the first boxer ever to become a four-decade world champion, winning world championships across four decades (1990s, 2000s, 2010s, and 2020s).

-Pacquiao was long rated as the best active boxer in the world, pound for pound, by most sporting news and boxing websites, including ESPN, Sports Illustrated, Sporting Life, Yahoo!
+Pacquiao was long rated as the best pound for pound boxer in the world, by most sporting news and boxing websites, including ESPN, Sports Illustrated, Sporting Life, Yahoo!
 Sports, About.com, BoxRec and The Ring, beginning from his climb to lightweight until his losses in 2012.
 He is also the longest reigning top-ten active boxer on The Rings pound for pound list from 2003 to 2016.

 Pacquiao has generated approximately 20.4 million in pay-per-view (PPV) buys and $1.3 billion in revenue from 26 PPV-bouts.
 According to Forbes, he was the world's second highest paid athlete in 2015.

 Pacquiao signed with Bob Arum's Top Rank from 2015 to 2017 and Al Haymon's Premier Boxing Champions (PBC) promotion on 2018 alongside Paradigm Sports Management on 2020.

 On September 29, 2021, Pacquiao announced his retirement from boxing, in a post on social media.

 On July 28, 2024, Pacquiao made his debut on Super RIZIN 3 in an exhibition featherweight bout against kickboxer Rukiya Anpo in a boxing match under Rizin Special standing bout rules.
 As there was no judge's decision, the bout ended in a draw.